Stuycs-K/final-project-10-chen-matthew/README.md

 - C++ files should be compiled with `g++ prog.cpp -lgmp -lgmpxx`
 - Make sure version is C++17 or above

-### How to use `create_keys.cpp`
+### How to generate RSA private/public key pairs
-`g++ create_keys.cpp -o genkey -lgmp -lgmpxx`
-`./genkey [K]`
+`make generate ARGS="[K]"`
 - Generates public and private keys
 - Uses two K bit prime numbers

+### How to encrypt your message
+`make encrypt ARGS="[N] [E] [M]"`
+- N and E are the values from the public key
+- M is the message number, make sure M < N

-### How to use `crack_message.cpp`
+### How to decrypt your message
-`g++ crack_message.cpp -o crack -lgmp -lgmpxx`
-`./crack [N] [B] [EPS]`
-- N is number we want to factor
+`make decrypt ARGS="[N] [D] [C]"`
+- N and D are the values from the private key
-- B is smoothness bound
+- C is the encrypted message

-    - Can be evaluated with a math formula to optimize runtime
-    - Higher smoothness bound means higher probability that numbers chosen to generate the exponent matrix will be B-smooth but tradeoff is each number needs to be iterated with more primes
-    - Lower smoothness bound means less primes to iterate through per number but more numbers to iterate through since less of them will be B-smooth
+### How to attempt to crack and obtain the private key from the public key
+`make crack ARGS="[N] [E] [EPS]"`
+- N and E are the values from the public key
-- EPS is probability of nontrivial factors
+- EPS is probability of getting a valid private key
-    - Higher EPS means resulting numbers are more likely to be non-trivial factors of N (ie factors other than 1 and N) but also means more additional numbers to save into exponent matrix
+    - Higher EPS means factors of N are more likely to be nontrivial and the private key is more likely to be correct
+    - Tradeoff is the runtime, higher the EPS, the slower it gets